CloudBase Resources Migration Guide

 2. Import Cloud Function Code

-- Enter target environment's Cloud Functions Management Page
+- Enter the target environment's Cloud Functions Management Page

 - Click "Create Cloud Function"

-.zipfile) - Configure function's runtime environment, memory, timeout and other parameters
+.zipfile) - Configure the function's runtime environment, memory, timeout, and other parameters

-💡 Tip: If function uses environment variables, they need to be reconfigured in target environment.
+💡 Tip: If the function uses environment variables, they need to be reconfigured in the target environment.

 Method 2: CLI Command Operations

-Using CLI tool can migrate cloud functions more efficiently in batches.
+Using CLI tools can more efficiently migrate cloud functions in batches.

 1. Download Cloud Function Code